cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 ## Create a sample scenario

-Congratulation now you have a fully functional Camblet installed in your Ubuntu.
+Congratulations!
+You now have a fully functional Camblet installed on your Ubuntu system.

 Camblet consist of two building blocks:
-- Kernel module: Handling transparent TLS, and enforcing policies.
+- Kernel module: Handles transparent TLS and enforces policies.
-- Agent: Issuing certificates and collecting metadata for processes.
+- Agent: Issues certificates and collects metadata for processes.

 ### Configure agent to access K8s metadata

-The agent configuration lives in /etc/camblet/config.yaml.
+The agent configuration resides in /etc/camblet/config.yaml.
-By default it looks like this:
+By default, it looks like this:
 ```sh
 agent:
   trustDomain: acme.corp